jordanisaacs/jdisaacs.com/site/content/blog/nixos-config.md

 # Flakes Actions

 Now that you have written the modules you want, you probably are wondering how you actually interact your flakes.
+However, before we can do that we need to get a git repository set up.

+## Git & Flakes

+Nix requires your flakes to be in a git repository and all *new* files that are accessed by the flake to be staged (but not necessarily committed).
+Attempting to access a newly created file that was not staged will result in the flake saying the file was not found.
+However, once the file is staged any changes can be made to it without staging or committing.
+If you do not commit you will see a warning: `warning: Git tree '*dir-path*' is dirty`.
+It is just letting you know you are building a flake with uncommitted changes.

 ## Applying Flake